Lü Meng: In Romance of the Three Kingdoms

 Lü Meng appears as a character in the 14th-century historical novel Romance of the Three Kingdoms, which romanticises the historical events before and during the Three Kingdoms period.
 His death is dramatised in chapter 77 of the novel.

 Sun Quan and his subjects are celebrating their conquest of Jing Province, with Lü Meng receiving the highest honour.
 During the banquet, Guan Yu's spirit suddenly possesses Lü Meng, grabs Sun Quan and shouts, "Green-eyed brat!
 Purple-bearded coward, do you still recognise me?"
 Sun Quan's subordinates immediately rush forth to save their lord.
 The possessed Lü Meng shoves Sun Quan away and sits on his seat.
 With a furious expression on his face, he booms, "Since defeating the Yellow Turban rebels, I have fought in wars for over 30 years.
 But I lost my life because you used an evil scheme against me.
 I can't feast on your flesh when I was still alive, but I can still seize Lü Meng's soul after death!
 I am Guan Yunchang, the Marquis of Hanshou Village."
 Sun Quan and the others are so terrified that they sink to their knees.
 Lü Meng collapses and dies, bleeding from seven body orifices.
 Everyone is traumatised by the scene they witnessed.

 In popular culture

 Lü Meng is featured as a playable character in Koei's Dynasty Warriors and Warriors Orochi video game series.
 In the games, his name is spelled as "Lu Meng" without the diaeresis in the "U" in "Lu".
 He also appears in all instalments of Koei's strategy game series Romance of the Three Kingdoms.

 The fictional character Ryomou Shimei of the anime and manga series Ikki Tousen is based on Lü Meng.

+Lü Meng appears in Total War: Three Kingdoms as a playable character within Sun Ce's faction.